 Definition of Prosthesis

-Difference between Aphaearesis, Apocope and Prosthesis
+Difference Between Aphaeresis, Apocope, and Prosthesis

 On the other hand, prosthesis is adding an additional letter or syllable to the front of a word.
 Like, “Touchstone: I remember, when I was in love I broke my sword upon a stone and bid him take that for coming a-night to Jane Smile.”
-(As You Like It by William Shakespeare).
-In these lines, an extra letter “a” is added to word “night”.
+(As You Like It, by William Shakespeare).
+In these lines, an extra letter “a” is added to word “night.”

-Examples of Prosthesis from Literature
+Examples of Prosthesis in Literature

-Prospero: “I have bedimm’d the noontide sun ….
+Prospero: “I have bedimm’d the noontide sun …”

 This extract is an example of prosthesis.
 Here, a word “bedimm’d” gives a poetic touch to a piece of prose by adding “be” at the front.
-This is among the prosthesis examples that turn an ordinary word into something unique and give rhythmic effect to a text.
+This is among the prosthesis examples that turn an ordinary word into something unique, and give rhythmic effect to a text.

-I all alone beweep my outcast state …
+“I all alone beweep my outcast state …”

-Thus much let me avow–
+“Thus much let me avow–